passwordless-id/www/index.md

 ### What if my device is lost or stolen?

-Unlike traditional authentication systems with a single password, using passwordless authentication the user can register several "access keys", one per device.

 If you lose your device, your lose your access key.
 Therefore, it is important to have appropriate recovery mechanisms.